 The Federal Estate Tax: History, Law, and Economics

 The estate tax is the only wealth tax levied by the Federal government.
 It was enacted in 1916, and its scope was expanded to encompass gifts as well.
 It evolved over the years into the current Unified Transfer Tax which consists of the estate, gift, and generation skipping transfers taxes.
-The major features of the tax in effect in 2013 reflect a maximum tax rate of 55 percent and an exemption of $1,000,000, with a full exemption for spousal and charitable bequests.
-The tax provides for a credit for state death taxes at a maximum rate of 16 percent of the federal taxable estate, which effectively reduces the Federal marginal tax rate for the wealthiest estates to a maximum of 39 percent.
-Temporary features of the tax introduced in 2001 and modified in 2010, with an exemption of $5 million and maximum tax rate of 0.35, are dramatically different and provide more relief than those in effect in 2013 and beyond.
+The major features of the tax in effect in 2013 reflect a maximum tax rate of 40 percent and an indexed exemption of $5,000,000, with a full exemption for spousal and charitable bequests.
+The tax provides for a deduction for state death taxes, which replaces the more generous pre-2002 credit for such taxes.

 Number of Pages in PDF File: 92